DragonSenses/Algorithms/LeetCode/52-n-queens-ii/problem.md

 3. **Iterate Through Columns:**
    - Iterate through the columns of the current row.
 At each column, we will attempt to place a queen at the square `(row, col)`.

+4. **Check Valid Placement:**
+   - Calculate the diagonal and anti-diagonal that the square belongs to.
+   - If there has been no queen placed yet in the column, diagonal, or anti-diagonal, then we can place a queen in this column, in the current row.
+   - If we can't place the queen, skip this column (move on to try with the next column).

 ### Key Steps

 1. **Placing Queens by Row:**